Anthony Hopkins' new NFT collection conceptualizes characters he's played

-The latest to jump on the Web3 bandwagon is none other than Best Actor Academy Award Winner Sir Anthony Hopkins.
+The latest person to jump on the Web3 bandwagon is none other than Best Actor Academy Award winner, Sir Anthony Hopkins.

 The Silence of the Lambs actor is teaming up with a Web3 creative studio called Orange Comet to create and launch his NFT collection called ‘Eternal Collection,’ as first reported by Variety.